sergyDwhiz/URL-Shortener/README.md

 # URL-Shortener
 This project is a URL shortener service built with Node.js, Express, and MongoDB.
-It provides an API for creating short URLs from original URLs and redirecting from the short URLs to the original URLs.
+It provides a RESTful API for creating short URLs from original URLs and redirecting from the short URLs to the original URLs.

 ## Features

 - URL validation: Only valid URLs can be shortened.
 - Custom URL codes: Users can specify a custom code for their short URLs.